MostafaSoleimani/Angular-libs/projects/ngm-tree-grid/README.md

 # NgmTreeGrid

-A tree grid that suppports editable fields like Inputs and Checkboxes.
+A tree grid that supports editable fields like Inputs and Checkboxes.

 ## Demo